Wondering how much you’ll spend to take a cruise? We have specific estimates (using actual figures from the cruise lines!) below.

 Excursions not booked through the cruise line would be in this section (those booked through the cruise line are onboard spending, mentioned above).
 Your port spending also includes things you do in port like catching a taxi to a beach, eating lunch at a restaurant, or buying souvenirs.

-So with all these different things to spend money on, how much does it cost to take a cruise in 2020?
+So with all these different things to spend money on, how much does it cost to take a cruise?

 As we mentioned above, the cost of your specific cruise will vary.
 Those who want an interior cabin will spend less than those sailing a suite.
 And people who can sail during the spring or fall will save hundreds versus sailing in the summer.